Lum0s36/EFT-DMA-Radar/README.md

 ## Features that are to be added in future commits ⌨️

 - Loot: Container distance slider 0= unlimited
-- Lootfilter and Wishlist items on AI (and PMC?) gear slots indicated by either "!!" or the exact name (short)
+- Lootfilter and Important/Wishlist items on AI (and PMC?) gear slots indicated by either "!!" or the exact name (short)
 - Exfils show if opened or closed
 - Quest tracker including zones, req.
 Keys and Items and only Q_items of active quests on radar/ESP/Aimview
 - ...?

+## Known Issues 🚨

+- Important/Wishlist Marker don't currently show on ESP.
+- ESP and Aimview Head Circles are not handled (and are not code-wise) part of the skeleton and don't scale like you'd expect them to.

 ## Features ✨